Japanese Stir Fried Udon Noodles (Yaki Udon) Using Shio Koji

 Stir Frying

-• Turn the heat to medium and add some oil on a pan.
+• Turn the heat to medium and add some oil to a pan.

 • We'll fry pork slices first.
 Use any pork slices you have on hand.
 Separate the meat slices on the pan and fry them until half way.